End-to-End Dense Video Grounding via Parallel Regression

 First, PRVG achieves superior results to proposal-based methods.
 We analyze that proposal-based approaches have to manually generate proposals first, which are usually with fixed length and heavily rely on prior knowledge, leading to the incapability to produce more accurate results.
 In contrast, our PRVG directly predicts temporal boundaries of moments of arbitrary duration and thus can get more accurate localization results.

 In addition, we compare PRVG with proposal-free methods.
 Experimental results show that PRVG works better than most proposal-free methods.
-We analyze that this inferior performance might come from the dense prediction in nature.
+We analyze that their inferior performance might come from the dense prediction in nature.
 They typically predict much more than one temporal moment for one language query, and thus need to carefully design sophisticated strategies to distinguish them.
-Different from these approaches, our PRVG directly predicts temporal boundaries in an one-to-one manner by using languages as queries.
+Different from these approaches, our PRVG directly predicts temporal boundaries in a one-to-one manner by using languages as queries.

 Finally, we compare PRVG with other dense video grounding methods.
 PRVG outperforms the Beam Search method.
 Except for Rank1@0.5 on TACoS, PRVG achieves much better performance than 3D-TPN and DepNet on all evaluation metrics for TACoS and ActivityNet Captions.
 This is because 3D-TPN is incapable of modeling the interactions among sentences in a paragraph effectively, and DepNet loses fine-grained context information for a specific language query when aggregating temporal information of multiple sentence queries into a compact set.
 However, our PRVG effectively extracts context information without information compression by modeling pair-wise interactions with self-attention.
 And PRVG performs similarly to SVPTR, while worse than HSCNet.
 We analyze that the reasons may be that HSCNet introduces larger computation complexity (3 layers and 9 layers for ActivityNet Captions and TACoS respectively, while 1 layer in our PRVG), stronger multi-grained crossmodal interaction (hierarchical designs), and more training loss for multimodal alignment (encoder and decoder loss).